-The School intends to forward any and all education records to another school or postsecondary institution at which the students seeks or intends to enroll, upon the condition that the student's parents be notified of the transfer, receive a copy if so desired, and have an opportunity for a hearing to challenge the content of the record.
+The School intends to forward any and all education records to another school or postsecondary institution at which the Students seeks or intends to enroll, upon the condition that the Student's legal guardians be notified of the transfer, receive a copy if so desired, and have an opportunity for a hearing to challenge the content of the record.

-The Family Educational Rights and Privacy Act of 1974 (FERPA) protects the privacy of students' education records.
-Under FERPA, most information about our students cannot be made public without the consent of parents/guardians.
-However, if the School designates information as directory information, FERPA allows the release of student directory information unless the student's parent(s)/guardian(s) inform the School in writing not to release such information.
+The Family Educational Rights and Privacy Act of 1974 (FERPA) protects the privacy of Students' education records.
+Under FERPA, most information about our Students cannot be made public without the consent of legal guardians.
+However, if the School designates information as directory information, FERPA allows the release of Student directory information unless the Student's legal guardian(s) inform the School in writing not to release such information.